 Not all Norway cruises are created equal and you’ll find once you start researching that there is a full spectrum of ship sizes on offer.
 I don’t know about you, but I am always willing to pay more money for a more intimate experience when we travel.

 Some considerations to look at when choosing your company and ship:

 What is included?
 While the price of a smaller ship might be enough to put you off, take a step back and look at what is included for that price.
 I have found on many occasions that if I start looking at the cheaper, bigger ships that the price included only the bare essentials.
-Once you start to add on all of the excursions and extras, the price creeps up equal to or more than you would pay booking on small ship that includes everything already.
+Once you start to add on all of the excursions and extras, the price creeps up equal to or more than you would pay booking on a small ship that includes everything already.

-Itinerary – the size of the ship matters when it comes to your Norway cruise stops.
-Mega ships have a hard time or find themselves totally off limits to cruising smaller fjords and stopping in smaller villages.
+Itinerary: The size of the ship matters when it comes to your Norway cruise stops.
+Mega ships have a hard time or find themselves totally off-limits to cruising smaller fjords and stopping in smaller villages.
 Most large ships dock only in cities or the most popular ports along the coast of Norway.
 With a smaller ship, the itinerary is more flexible meaning you have an opportunity to get off the beaten path.
-Sure, you’ll see highlights, but you’ll also explore Norway in a way that just isn’t possible on a mega ship.
+Sure, you’ll see highlights, but you’ll also explore Norway in a way that just isn’t possible on a mega-ship.